foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

 .. figure:: /_static/dm-hawkbit-mqtt/cloudmqtt-websocket-ui.png
    :align: center

-   MQTT messages from 96Boards Nitrogen appearing in CloudMQTT Websocket UI.
+   MQTT messages from BLE Nano 2 appearing in CloudMQTT Websocket UI.

 You can now connect other subscribers to this CloudMQTT instance, which can act on the data.